 The remaining balance can be settled when you arrive at our office.
 However, full payment is mandatory before the departure of the trip.
 The total amount must be paid in advance for last-minute bookings made within a week of the trip to secure your reservation.
 At Ethic Himalaya, we prioritize transparency and strive to provide you with a seamless and memorable trekking experience in the breathtaking landscapes of Nepal.

-Payments can be wired to our following banking accounts.
+Payments can be wired to the following banking accounts:

 Name of Account: Ethic Himalaya Treks & Expedition (P) Ltd

 Clients are responsible for covering any bank service charges associated with their deposits.
 Additionally, we offer convenient payment options for our clients.
 To make a payment online, please click here for online payment.
 If you prefer to pay by credit card, please click here and complete the provided form.
 Just so you know, we only accept MasterCard and Visa cards for credit card payments, and clients will be responsible for an additional 4% card processing fee.

 We are dedicated to providing exceptional services and ensuring a memorable journey.
 We undertake all efforts sincerely and diligently to ensure a smooth and pleasant experience.
 However, it is essential to acknowledge that our services operate within the guidelines set by our policies and the Tourism Authority.
 By accepting the terms and conditions of booking, you assume certain risks and acknowledge your responsibility for your actions and participation.
 Maintaining an open and flexible attitude is crucial, as you may encounter extreme conditions, unpredictable weather, and last-minute itinerary changes beyond our control.
 Additionally, acclimatization to high altitudes poses a potential risk.
 Most of our trips occur in remote areas with limited access to regular emergency services and medical facilities.